 All catches must be recorded on the catch-report-affidavit sheets provided.
 The official time, species, release card number and angler’s name must be written on the catch-report affidavit.
 Each registered angler, mate and boat captain must then sign the catch report affidavit.
 The catch-report-affidavit sheets must be turned in at the weigh station each day.

 All billfish hookups, releases and lost fish must be reported to tournament control, along with the boat name, angler name and fish species.
 The tournament control’s time will act as the official time for the start, catch-and-release and end of fishing each day without exception.
 The official tournament channel will be 7 International.
-A Bermuda cell and International cell phone numbers on which teams can also communicate will be given at the captains meeting.
+A Bermuda cell and International cell phone number of 407-405-0102 can also be used to communicate.
 During the last hour of fishing each day, all hookups must be reported.
 All game fish boated and intended to be weighed must be called into tournament control.